-Soil pest management is a preventive agricultural practice that involves biological, mechanical, chemical, and physical control methods to reduce the level of pests in the soil.
+Soil pest management is a preventive agricultural practice that involves biological, mechanical, chemical, and physical control methods to reduce pests in the soil.

-Although integrated soil pest management has different methods, we’re going to discuss the three most common ways shown below in this post.
+Although integrated soil pest management has different methods, we will discuss the three most common ways shown below in this post.

 - Soil Solarization.

-As can be seen from the definition above, soil pest management’s primary goal is to eliminate or reduce the population of pathogens in the soil.
-I know some of you may be asking what kind of pests exist on earth.
+As seen from the definition above, soil pest management’s primary goal is to eliminate or reduce the population of pathogens in the soil.
+Some of you may be asking what kind of pests exist on Earth.

-In this regard, here are some of the most common fungi and bacteria that live in the soil.
+Here are some of the most common fungi and bacteria in the soil.
 Never mind their names.

 - Verticillium and Rhizoctonia

-Although some pathogens may be useful in soil aeration, most of these organisms that inhabit the soil can cause considerable losses in crop production.
-Let us take a look at the above methods used to combat soil pathogens.
+Although some pathogens may be helpful in soil aeration, most of these organisms that inhabit the soil can cause considerable losses in crop production.
+Let us look at the above methods used to combat soil pathogens.

 Biofuigation is a soli management practice that involves applying a large amount of organic material to the soil.
-This technique requires the use of 5kg per meter square of organic matter.
+This technique requires 5kg per meter square of organic matter.

-This process aims to generate a gas that results from the decomposition of organic material to control soil pathogens.
-This natural material can be fresh manure from animals or crops that remains after harvest.
+This process aims to generate gas from the decomposition of organic material to control soil pathogens.
+This natural material can be fresh manure from animals or crops after harvest.